 SculpSure, the newest non-surgical fat-reducing, body contouring technique to hit the market, “Is not a weight loss procedure – it’s a spot-reducing one,” says Gould.
 Lots of people use it to kick start a diet and exercise program, she says.
 “You won’t lose weight – but you’ll lose fat and inches.”

 In fact, you can lose up to 24 percent of that fat with each treatment cycle.
 And that fat stays away – permanently.
+Body contouring methods like this are available at Laser & Skin Surgery Center and many other places all over the country, so they may be worth checking out if you are interested in getting any of this work done yourself.

 “Over time, it’s naturally eliminated through your lymphatic system,” Gould explains.
 Generally the less you need to lose, the less procedures you need.
 In many cases, patients are happy and see results with only one treatment – but that’s all contingent on your starting point and end goal.